FIWARE/catalogue/README.md

 is a risk in just using software under GPL or AGPL licenses (even without modifying it).

-In order to avoid any issue, FIWARE GEri owners who have decided to release their software using a GPL or AGPL license are required to make a public statement that
+In order to avoid any issue, FIWARE Generic Enabler owners who have decided to release their software using a GPL or AGPL license are required to make a public statement that
-says:
+states:

 > Please note that software derived as a result of modifying the source code of this
 > software in order to fix a bug or incorporate enhancements is considered a derivative